Sprinter Lighttrain: Use of Sprinter Lighttrains

 The SLT is primarily for the Randstad area, around the four main cities (Amsterdam, Utrecht, The Hague and Rotterdam).
-They are used on stopping services, designed for routes where stations are close together and for this they feature many wide doors and fast acceleration.
+They are used on stoptrein stopping services, designed for routes where stations are close together and for this they feature many wide doors and fast acceleration.

-After many test runs without passengers, they were put into service on 23 February 2009 between Den Haag Centraal - Gouda - Utrecht Centraal, two months later than planned.
-Passengers were happy with the comfort, no step between the train and the platform and the fresh interior, however the trains lack a toilet.
+After many test runs without passengers, they were put into service on 23 February 2009 between Den Haag Centraal – Gouda – Utrecht Centraal, two months later than planned.
+Passengers were happy with the comfort, no step between the train and the platform and the fresh interior, however the trains back then lacked on-board toilets.

 Problems occurred, especially when there was a four-car and a six-car unit coupled together, so the test was stopped temporarily on 1 May 2009.
 The test started again on 21 September 2009, outside of the peak hours.
 Again there were problems, and the delivery of sets was stopped for the time being.

 With the December 2009 timetable change, sets were put in again between Utrecht and Den Haag, as well as between Gouda and Rotterdam.
 In February 2010, the delivery of new sets was restarted, with four sets arriving each week.
 In May 2010 SLT sets also began operating between Rotterdam Centraal and Hoek van Holland Strand and on 24 May 2010 also between Utrecht Centraal and Baarn via Soest.

 In December 2010 more than 2/3 of the SLT's failed after snowfall, leaving the NS to revert to the old trains that had recently been stored out of services.